Robert Culp

 Robert Martin Culp (August 16, 1930 – March 24, 2010) was an American actor and screenwriter widely known for his work in television.
 Culp earned an international reputation for his role as Kelly Robinson on I Spy (1965–1968), the espionage television series in which he and co-star Bill Cosby played secret agents.
 Before this, he starred in the CBS/Four Star Western series Trackdown as Texas Ranger Hoby Gilman in 71 episodes from 1957 to 1959.
 The 1980s brought him back to television as FBI Agent Bill Maxwell on The Greatest American Hero.
-Later, he had a recurring role as Warren Whelan on Everybody Loves Raymond, and was a voice actor for various computer games, including Half-Life 2.
+Later, he had a recurring role as Warren Whelan on Everybody Loves Raymond, and was a voice actor for various video games, including Half-Life 2.
 Culp gave hundreds of performances in a career spanning more than 50 years.

 Early life and education

 Culp was born on August 16, 1930, in either Oakland, California, or Berkeley, California.
 He was the only child of Crozier Cordell Culp, an attorney, and his wife, Bethel Martin Culp (née Collins).
 He graduated from Berkeley High School, where he was a pole vaulter and took second place at the 1947 CIF California State Meet.

 Culp attended the University of the Pacific in Stockton, California, and later Washington University in St. Louis, San Francisco State, and the University of Washington School of Drama, but never completed an academic degree.
 He also received acting training at HB Studio in New York City.